Dreizaedra/Register-Login-system/README.txt

 A system I developped to work on my PHP skills and muscle memory, I know for a fact WordPress can do better in 30min flat, Being efficient with my time wasn't the goal here
-Also my first real attempt at working with back-end and
+Also one of my first real attempt at working with back-end and
     trying to have front & back communicate (ajax in this case)